[This information guide is also available in PDF format to download.]

 Below is a brief overview of systemic (whole body) therapies.
 More detailed information about systemic therapies can be found in Westmead BCI fact sheets Chemotherapy for Breast Cancer and Hormone (Endocrine) Therapy for Early Breast Cancer.

-Bisphosphonates are drugs that help strengthen your bones and help prevent fractures by stopping the loss of bone mass.
-These can taken by mouth or by injection into a vein.
+Bisphosphonates and denosumab are drugs that help strengthen your bones and help prevent fractures by stopping the loss of bone mass.
+These can taken by mouth or by injection into a vein or underneath the skin.

-A rare side effect of this drug is a problem with the bone in the jaw.
+A rare side effect of these drugs is a problem with the bone in the jaw.
 Good dental hygiene is important in preventing this.
-Sometimes a dental check is recommended before you start this medication.
+A dental check is recommended before you start this medication.

 Hormonal treatment (hormone-blocking medicine)

-Other options to reduce hormone levels include treatments to the ovaries, such as medicines, radiotherapy or surgery.
+Other options to reduce hormone levels include blocking the function of the ovaries by medicine, radiotherapy or surgery.
 These are only helpful in controlling cancer in women who have not yet gone through menopause.

 Your doctor will talk to you about whether hormone- blocking treatments are suitable for you.